ginglis13/magic-formula-scraper/README.md

 Features
 ------
-+ opens a safari browser to the magic formula login page, then uses selenium's Keys and the getpass library to enter login information
++ opens a chrome browser to the magic formula login page, then uses selenium's Keys and the getpass library to enter login information
 + once logged in, selects the number of stocks to view and clicks the corresponding button to display them
 + scrapes information about listed companies, writes to csv file titled 'companies.csv'
 + appends data to spreadsheet using the Google Sheets API and gspread